-Search strategy
+Search methods

-We searched the Cochrane Pregnancy and Childbirth Group's Trials Register (April 2009).
+We searched the Cochrane Pregnancy and Childbirth Group's Trials Register (31 January 2012) and reference lists of relevant studies.

 Selection criteria

 All comparisons of intention to perform caesarean section and intention for women to give birth vaginally; random allocation to treatment and control groups; adequate allocation concealment; women at term with single fetuses with cephalic presentations and no clear medical indication for caesarean section.